aditya2001/java-interview-questions/README.md

-## Q. What is difference between HashSet and LinkedHashSet?
+## 15. What is difference between HashSet and LinkedHashSet?

 LinkedHashSet- Maintains insertion order.
 The only difference between HashSet and LinkedHashSet is that LinkedHashSet maintains the **insertion order**.
 The reason why LinkedHashSet maintains insertion order is because the underlying data structure is a doubly-linked list.
 HashSet does not maintain insertion order.

-## Q. What is the difference between HashTable and HashMap?
+## 16. What is the difference between HashTable and HashMap?

 HashMap is **non synchronized**.
 It is not-thread safe and can't be shared between many threads without proper synchronization code.
 HashMap allows one null key and multiple null values.